AnmolS99/AdventOfCode/README.md

-# Advent of Code 2024 🎄
+# Advent of Code 🎄

-My solutions for the Advent of Code 2024 coding challenges.
+My solutions for the Advent of Code coding challenges throughout the years.